 So maybe you’re like me.
 You’ve been fly fishing for a little while now.
 “Match the hatch” is not just a catchy phrase --you’ve gotten better at picking the right bug out of your fly box when you're fishing the South Platte or the Ark.
-You’ve even been known to say “oh, there’s a little hatch goin’ on” when you spot some bugs in the air at the family BBQ in your brother-in-law's backyard on the west side of town.
 And here you are, at the precipice, ready to tackle tying your own flies.
 So, what’s the motivation to take that step?
 What are the fly tying techniques that produce effective flies with efficient use of time?

 "It'll save me money.”
 I’ve heard people say they’ll save money by tying their own flies.
 Like any adventure, though, it will take a bit of time for any return on the investment to happen.
 So taking up fly tying cannot solely be an economic motivation, right?
 The initial (and on-going) cost of materials and equipment can be offset by taking a class and receiving instruction (as well as some initial materials provided as part of the class) so that you’re not in it alone.

 “I need a winter hobby.”
 That may be a great motivation.
 What can we do on long winter nights when we may not get out to the river all that much and, when we do, it’s for shorter stretches of time?
 (OK, what else can we do?)
 Tying flies offers some folks a form of artistic expression, relaxation, and, mostly, a way to fill fly boxes for the months ahead.
 With all the things competing for our time, fly tying might be one activity to move to the top of the priorities!